lowRISC/lowrisc-site/content/docs/minion-v0.4/environment.md

 The built-in hardware [Open SystemOnChip Debug](http://opensocdebug.org) trace debugger is enabled by default.
 It needs the following software installation instructions to be followed, in order to enable host communications.
 As well as trace debugging it allows Linux kernels to be loaded from the PC for debugging purposes.
-However the LowRISC can also run standalone, if desired.
+However the lowRISC can also run standalone, if desired.

 Follow these instructions _(caution: from a previous release)_ and then use the browser back button: